Assistant Manager, Corporate Audit - London

 - Ensures adequate CPD is undertaken in relevant disciplines/client sectors.

-We offer you an opportunity to continue your career and work for a Firm that offers stability and knowledge.
+We offer you an opportunity to continue your career and work for a firm that offers stability and knowledge.
 In addition you can work alongside experienced professionals who put the client at the heart of everything they do.

-Crowe U.K. LLP is committed to equal opportunity and diversity in recruitment and employment.
+Crowe is committed to equal opportunity and diversity in recruitment and employment.
 We value the differences that a diverse workforce brings to our organisation and believe that diversity and inclusivity are key drivers of effectiveness and in providing our clients with a quality service.

 Entry and progression within the firm is determined solely by the application of objective criteria, personal performance and merit.